yuantn/MI-AOD/docs/installation.md

     Please note: make sure that your compilation CUDA version and runtime CUDA version match.
     You can check the supported CUDA version for precompiled packages on the [PyTorch website](https://pytorch.org/get-started/previous-versions/#v160).

-    If you build PyTorch from source instead of installing the prebuilt pacakge, you can use more CUDA versions such as 9.0.
+    If you build PyTorch from source instead of installing the prebuilt package, you can use more CUDA versions such as 9.0.

 3. Please install mmcv-full, we recommend you to install the pre-build package as below.